RigoBlock/docs/content/docs/docs/TESTING.md

 # Developing new contracts

-Create a new directory into `solidity-contracts` and name it accordingly.
+Create a new directory into `solidity-contracts` and name it accordinly.

 Edit `constants/index.js` and add the contract name to `CONTRACT_NAMES` array.